- Y.SH

 Ash Reshteh Recipe

 - Add in the herbs and cook for another thirty minutes.
-Once the spices and lentils are cooked, add in pinto beans and chickpeas.
+Add pinto beans and chickpeas once the spices and lentils are cooked.
 Stir well over medium heat.

-- Add in the noodles and let them cook for about ten to fifteen minutes.
-Check the soup after ten minutes, so the noodles don't get mushy.
+- Add the noodles and cook for about ten to fifteen minutes.
+Check the soup after ten minutes so the noodles don't get mushy.

 - Taste the soup and add more salt if needed.